wrshf7/HapSelect-Docs/docs/overview.md

 ---

-## F — Basic Simulation and Parental Diversity
+## G — Basic Simulation and Parental Diversity

 The parents selected by the genetic algorithm (GA) and the parents selected by truncation selection (TS; i.e., best whole-genome GEBV) can be utilised in a basic simulation using recurrent TS for each set of parents to compare genetic gain over time.
 We have provided a wrapper for the [genomicSimulation](https://github.com/vllrs/genomicSimulation) R package [(Villiers et al., 2022)](https://doi.org/10.1093/g3journal/jkac216) to conduct the simulation and plot the rate of genetic gain based on each set of parents.
 Furthermore, we also offer an option to conduct principle component analysis (PCA) and return a PCA dataframe as well as a PCA plot for the first two PC that maps where each set of parents and their overlap sit in the overall population diversity.
 The whole-genome GEBV of the GA parents and TS parents (calculated internally) are then utilised to perform the simulation.